Gravitational Production of a Conformal Dark Sector: Dark CFT

 If Fig. \ref{fig:TnCFT} we present an example of the nucleation temperature following \cite{DelleRose:2019pgi}.
 In order to reproduce the abundance of DM the phase transition must be fast, requiring a significant deviation from conformality.

-\paragraph{Small gravity wave signals:}~\\ The parameters of the phase transition are simply extracted by noting that the temperature of the dark sector is linearly related to the SM temperature, $T_D\approx (T_R/\Mpl)^{3/4} T$.
-In particular $\beta/H$ is not modified.
-One thus finds
+\paragraph{Small gravity wave signals:}~\\ The above computation allows us to extract the parameters relevant for the computation of the gravitational wave spectrum, that originates at the phase transition.
+Here we refer the reader to \cite{Breitbach:2018ddu} for gravitational wave signatures from secluded dark sectors.
+The parameters of the phase transition are simply extracted by noting that the temperature of the dark sector is linearly related to the SM temperature, $T_D\approx (T_R/\Mpl)^{3/4} T$.
+In particular $\beta/H\equiv T\frac{dS}{dT}|_{T_{D}^n}$ is not modified compared to the standard case with same temperature.
+In the case where a sizeable supercooling is present, the amplitude of the gravitational wave power spectrum is

-If the system has not reached thermal equilibrium, a real computation is more challenging.
+This value gives an upper bound on the amplitude of the gravity waves produced: if the dark sector energy density is a subdominant component of the total energy the amplitude is further suppressed by the squared ratio of the latent heat and the SM energy density.
+Given the already large suppression in eq.~\eqref{gw-spectrum}, due to the different temperatures, which already produces an amplitude too small to be seen in current experiments, the gravity wave background is thus negligible.
+If the system has not reached thermal equilibrium a quantitive study of the phase transition is more difficult.
 We believe that the physics is roughly the following: as long as the density is larger than $\Lambda^3$ the system remains in the deconfined phase.
-When the density drops below this critical value nothing prevents the system from relaxing to the ground state.
-One exception is when $H>\Lambda$, as in that case the expansion is too fast in comparison to the equilibration time \cite{volume}.
+When the density drops below this critical value nothing prevents the system from relaxing to the ground state and the phase transition completes.
+Given the small amount of energy density in the dark sector we do not however expect a significant gravity wave signal also in this case.